 General business license: use this search to find information about the Department of Revenue business license.
 This may not be the same name that is used for a tax account.

-If your business is a corporation, a limited liability company, a limited liability partnership, or requires a state or city endorsement available through the Business Licensing Service, you will need to renew your license annually.
+If your business requires a state or city endorsement available through the Business Licensing Service, you will need to renew your license annually.
 The expiration date is determined when you apply, and will be printed on the top right hand side of your Business License under the Unified Business Identifier (UBI) number.

-Business Licensing Service sends a courtesy renewal notice to owners approximately 45 days before their license expires.
-If you don’t receive a renewal notice, please contact the Business Licensing Service at 360-705-6741.
+Business Licensing Service sends a courtesy renewal reminder one month before your license expires.
+If you don’t receive a renewal reminder, please contact the Business Licensing Service at 360-705-6741.

 For licenses not handled through the Business Licensing Service, contact the regulatory agency listed on your license or permit.